 Further, as regulatory focus on privacy issues continues to increase and laws and regulations concerning the protection of personal information expand and become more complex, these potential risks to our business could intensify.
 Moreover, privacy and cybersecurity laws and regulations are evolving, and may continue to add additional compliance costs and legal risks.
 For example, the California legislature passed the California Consumer Protection Act (CCPA), which came into effect January 1, 2020.
 The CCPA requires companies doing business in California to disclose information regarding the collection, use and sharing of a consumer's personal data, and comply with certain qualified privacy rights requests, including rights to request deletion of or to stop the sale of their personal information.
 While the CCPA includes certain exemptions for data protected by HIPAA or in certain research contexts, the law covers a wide range of data we my process in other contexts.
 The CCPA also permits the imposition of civil penalties and expands existing state security laws by providing a private right of action for consumers in certain circumstances where consumer data is subject to a breach.
 Interpretations of the CCPA may continue to evolve with regulatory guidance and enforcement actions from the California Attorney General.
-Additionally, a new California ballot initiative, the California Privacy Rights Act (CPRA), passed in November 2020.
-The CPRA will impose additional data protection obligations on companies doing business in California, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
-It will also create a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
-Similar provisions are reflected in another new state law, the Virginia Consumer Data Protection Act, which was signed into law in March 2021.
-As these new laws pass and come into effect, including the potential for potentially conflicting requirements that may make compliance investment and potential business process changes may be required.
+The California Privacy Rights Act (CPRA), which expands the CCPA, passed in November 2020.
+The CPRA will, among other things, impose additional data protection obligations on companies doing business in California, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
+It has also created a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
+Following the CPRA, Virginia and Colorado have enacted similar, but not completely consistent, comprehensive privacy legislation that will also go into effect in January and July 2023, respectively.
+Many other states are considering similar legislation in addition to the consideration of comprehensive privacy legislation at the federal level.
+If passed, such laws will require additional resources to ensure compliance, and may have potentially conflicting requirements that would make compliance challenging.